 Audio File Converter Software Apps can help with difficult file formats

 Not all audio and video formats can be played by all transcription software apps.
 For example, .ds2 files (a proprietary format) are not supported in Express Scribe Professional, one of the most popular transcription software apps used by transcriptionists across the globe.
 This is where audio and video file converter apps become indispensable to the professional transcriptionist.

 Audio and video file converter apps (and some transcription software apps) convert the file into a more playable format.
 Popular converters include Switch, Goldwave and iTunes, and there are many more file converters available online, both free and paid versions.

-Having access to software which can quickly convert uncommon or problematic audio and video formats to more playable formats is an essential tool in every professional transcriptionist’s toolkit.
+Having access to software which can quickly convert uncommon or problematic audio and video formats to more playable formats is one of the most essential transcription tools in every professional transcriptionist’s toolkit.

 A Good Quality Headset Makes Life Just That Little Bit More Comfortable

-- comfort of design and fit on the head (especially if wearing glasses),
+- the comfort of design and fit on the head (especially if wearing glasses),

 - weight and size,

 - method of connecting (Bluetooth or tethered).

 A good quality headset which is comfortable and can be worn for hours on end puts less stress on your listening skills and makes your work as a transcriptionist easier.